 - Other evidence – for example the Graduate Record Examination score or work experience – that may be pertinent to the applicant’s potential for the successful pursuit of a graduate degree.

-New students must take FIVE core courses; one or two of them (depending on Master's or Doctoral level) will be automatically counted as part of the four required courses in your major area.
+New students must take FOUR core courses; one or two of them (depending on Master's or Doctoral level) will be automatically counted as part of the four required courses in your major area.

 Doctor of Philosophy Students